 Upkeep of your Container

-If you are having your container in a place that is susceptible to changes in the temperature, you should be aware that this can cause condensation.
+If you are having your unit in a place that is susceptible to changes in the temperature, you should be aware that this can cause condensation.
 You can reduce the impact of this through the use of moisture traps and drying crystals which will take the moisture out of the air.